 Our Junior Days have given hundreds of enthusiastic young recorder players the chance to connect with others with the same shared interest, inspiring them to develop skills and validate their appreciation of our instrument and its repertoire.

 Our very first residential courses were held in the beautiful surroundings of Woodhouse Copse, an Arts and Crafts house in Surrey.
-Since then courses have been held in several other venues in Surrey and Sussex, with an exciting move to the idyllic setting of Owlpen Manor in the Cotswolds, from 2016.
+Since then courses have been held in several other venues in Surrey and Sussex, in the idyllic setting of Owlpen Manor in the Cotswolds, and for 2022 in the world class setting of the Royal Birmingham Conservatoire.